While a combo of medication and therapy can help you manage bipolar disorder, treatment doesn’t end there.

 Practice consistency

 Stopping a medication suddenly can cause unwanted symptoms.
-It may also increase risk of hospitalization or suicide.
+It may also increase the chance of hospitalization or suicide.

 So if you have any doubts or concerns about a medication you’re taking, talk with your treatment team before making changes.
 Even if you do end up deciding to stop, they can help you avoid discontinuation symptoms.